asadprodhan/How-to-download-genomes-using-the-accession-number/README.md

     ```

-For other organisms, navigate to the assembly summary report starting from the ‘Index of /genomes/refseq’ as shown below:
+For other organisms, navigate to the assembly summary report starting from the ‘Index of /genomes/refseq’ as shown in Fig. 1:

 <br />